How To Behave in a Meeting

-Have you looked at the agenda and really thought through whether there is anything you want to add?
-It’s amazing how many meetings we go to where the AOB at the start raises a whole list of extra subjects – and they haven’t just cropped up!
-It’s just that the attendees have waited until the meeting to think about it.
+Have you looked at the agenda and really thought through whether or not there is anything you want to add?
+It’s amazing how many meetings we go to where the AOB at the start raises a whole list of extra subjects.
+These items haven’t just cropped up; It’s just that the attendees have waited until the meeting to think about it.

 Apart from that, the main thrust of this thread was about what happens within the meeting; it’s about listening and speaking.